 Since our humble beginnings with two students, two professors, and two rooms on the University of Colorado (CU) campus in Boulder in 1883, the Department of Medicine (DOM) has come a long way.

-As the largest of the 24 departments in the School of Medicine, we now have about 680 faculty (including 112 PhDs and 25 MD/PhDs), 165 residents, and 120 fellows.
+As the largest of the 23 departments in the School of Medicine, we have almost 850 regular faculty members (including 132 PhDs and 31 MD/PhDs), 188 residents, and 120 fellows.

-Our Division of Pulmonary Sciences and Critical Care is ranked Number One by U.S. News and World Report, and many of our 14 Divisions are well on their way to the Top 10.
+Our Division of Pulmonary Sciences and Critical Care is ranked among the best in the nation by U.S. News and World Report, with several other divisions also achieving national ranking.

 We are privileged to be housed at the 540-acre state-of-the art Anschutz Medical Campus in Aurora, the nation’s only new medical campus built from the ground up to combine education, research, and patient care.